torvalds/linux/Documentation/arch/x86/boot.rst

 For machine with 64bit cpus and 64bit kernel, we could use 64bit bootloader and we need a 64-bit boot protocol.

-In 64-bit boot protocol, the first step in loading a Linux kernel should be to setup the boot parameters (struct boot_params, traditionally known as "zero page").
+In 64-bit boot protocol, the first step in loading a GNU/Linux kernel should be to setup the boot parameters (struct boot_params, traditionally known as "zero page").
 The memory for struct boot_params could be allocated anywhere (even above 4G) and initialized to all zero.